Ever feel like winter is the longest season?

 And in 3 hours, I was able to write 2 months-worth of blog posts.

-Because of this rest, I’m returning to this spring season with more creativity, motivation and energy than I ever had.
+Because of this rest, I returned to spring season with more creativity, motivation and energy than I ever had.
+I found myself able to handle stressful situations better.